 ACSI Announces Changes to Senior Leadership Team, Eastern Division

-In his new position, Balik will be responsible for leading and overseeing all facets of the USA operation in close collaboration with the President, Senior Directors, Divisional Directors, Field Directors, the Directors of A.C.E., Early Education, and Professional Development.
-The primary function of his role will be to ensure that USA member schools are served effectively through coordinated actions in all divisions and departments throughout the country.
+In his new position, Balik will be responsible for leading and overseeing all facets of the USA operation in close collaboration with the President, Senior Directors, Divisional Directors, Field Directors, the Directors of the Student Success Center, Early Education, and Professional Development.
+The primary function of his role will be to ensure that USA member schools are served effectively through he Student Success Center coordinated actions in all divisions and departments throughout the country.

 ACSI is concluding a strategic planning process under President Dr. Larry Taylor.
 Part of the reimagining of organizational goals included transitioning from serving Christian schools through an eight-region model to a more streamlined and efficient divisional model that relies on the strategic deployment of field directors and trained volunteers across the country.
 According to Taylor, “The Western, Central, and Eastern Divisions will allow us to make staff who belonged to regional teams available to members outside those regions.
 It will help us address much of the redundancies and duplication of effort that characterized the old regional set-up, which will lead to better stewardship of the resources God has entrusted to us.”